 Flux Core (GMAW) can be done with this system.

-Can the welding system do Hot Wire welding?
+Can the orbital welding system do Hot Wire welding?

-The system can be configured for Hot Wire welding with an additional kit.
+The machine can be configured for Hot Wire welding with an additional kit.

 How many guide tracks (rings) will I need?